Dr Kellie Vella

 Biography

-Dr Kellie Vella researches human-computer interactions with a focus on social, wellbeing, and sustainable contexts.
-She draws upon theories and methods across the humanities (in particular, social and motivational psychology, ethnography, and participatory research) to better understand how to design, apply, and evaluate technologies.
-She has published in leading conferences and journals within the field of Human-Computer Interaction and has been navigating a research-driven career across numerous projects, including but not limited to research on:- Positive wellbeing for young men (MindMax initiative: a collaboration between the AFLPA, University of Sydney and QUT, funded by Movember);
+Dr Kellie Vella studies human-computer interactions within social, wellbeing, and sustainable contexts.
+She draws upon social and motivational psychology, and participatory research to better understand how to design, apply, and evaluate new technologies.
+Navigating a research-driven career across numerous projects, she has published in key journals and conferences on the following topics:- Positive wellbeing for young men (MindMax initiative: a collaboration between the AFLPA, University of Sydney and QUT, funded by Movember);

 - Designing for interdisciplinary research in ecoacoustics collaborations;